 SHIOMI: People could say well, we want to do Shakespeare with all men, and there are some companies that do that but in general, Shakespeare is now wide open to anyone in terms of race, in terms of gender - all those kinds of things because we found that to be more exciting.

 SANDERS: As for yellowface, most recently it's come in a new shade.
 HBO's has come under fire for an Australian TV series that started airing in this country last Friday.
 It's called "Jonah From Tonga."
 Tongans are Polynesians natives of Australia.
 In the show, a white man plays a Tongan by wearing brown makeup and a curly wig.
 The Japanese American Citizens League is already calling for the show's cancellation.
 Sam Sanders, NPR News.
+[POST-BROADCAST CORRECTION: In referencing a character from the HBO show Jonah From Tonga in the audio version of this story, we incorrectly define Tongans as Polynesian natives living in Australia.
+Tongans are in fact people who originate from Tonga (or the Kingdom of Tonga), an independent island nation in the South Pacific.]
 Transcript provided by NPR, Copyright NPR.